jsinger67/parol/docs/Tutorial.md

 Great!

-Before we can go on with more statements we now have to choose the expressions first.
-Simply because we need expressions in the remaining statements.
+Before we can go on with more statements we now have to implement the expressions first, simply because we need expressions in the remaining statements.

 ## Expressions